darkdevily0412/Question-Answering-System-using-RAG/README.md

 # Question-Answering-System-using-RAG 💡

-Create a robust and user-friendly QA system based on RAG (Retrieval-Augmented Generation) that allows users to ask questions and receive accurate answers based on PDF documents. 📄
+Creating a robust and user-friendly QA system based on RAG (Retrieval-Augmented Generation) that allows users to ask questions and receive accurate answers based on PDF documents. 📄

 ## Overview 📊